QCrBox/QCrBox/docs/technical_reference/command_tester/index.md

 - Actual CIF output files for comparison
 - Command execution status and error messages

-All debug information is organized in timestamped directories under `./logs/`.
+All debug information is organized in timestamped directories under `qcrbox_cmd_tester/logs/` (or a custom directory specified via `--log-dir`).

 ## Project Structure